projectcalico/calico/getting-started/windows-calico/troubleshoot.md

 ```
 #### Installation stalls at "Waiting for {{site.prodname}} initialization to finish"

 This can be caused by Window's Execution protection feature.
-Exit the install using Ctrl-C, unblock the scripts, and then run uninstall-calico.ps1 followed by install-calico.ps1.
+Exit the install using Ctrl-C, unblock the scripts, run `uninstall-calico.ps1`, followed by `install-calico.ps1`.

-#### Windows Server 2019 insider preview: after rebooting a node, {{site.prodname}} fails to start, the tigera-node.err.log file contains errors.
+#### Windows Server 2019 insider preview: after rebooting a node, {{site.prodname}} fails to start, the tigera-node.err.log file contains errors

-We plan to resolve it in a patch release.
-As a workaround, stop and then start {{site.prodname}} using the stop-calico.ps1 and start-calico.ps1 scripts.
+After rebooting the Windows node, pods fail to schedule, and the kubelet log has CNI errors like "timed out waiting for interface matching the management IP (169.254.57.5) of network" (where the IP address may vary but will always be a 169.254.x.x address).
+To workaround:

-After reboot of Windows node, pods fail to schedule, kubelet log has CNI errors "timed out waiting for interface matching the management IP (169.254.57.5) of network" (where the IP address may vary but will always be a 169.254.x.x address)
+- Stop and then start {{site.prodname}} using the `stop-calico.ps1` and `start-calico.ps1` scripts

-Sometimes the HNS network picks up a temporary self-assigned address at start-of-day and it does not get refreshed when the correct IP becomes known.
-As a workaround, rebooting the node a second time often resolves the problem.
+- Sometimes the HNS network picks up a temporary self-assigned address at start-of-day and it does not get refreshed when the correct IP becomes known.
+Rebooting the node a second time often resolves the problem.

 #### Invoke-Webrequest fails with TLS errors

-If you see an error such as "The request was aborted: Could not create SSL/TLS secure channel", the issue is often that Windows does not support TLS v1.2 (which is required by many websites) by default.
+The error, "The request was aborted: Could not create SSL/TLS secure channel", often means that Windows does not support TLS v1.2 (which is required by many websites) by default.
 To enable TLS v1.2, run the following command:

 ```
 PS C:\> [Net.ServicePointManager]::SecurityProtocol = `